| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 Environment method entry.
 Contains method parameters and types.

-is created during the Precheckable
+The MethodEntry is created during the Precheckable phase, which

 creates an Environment (symbol's table).
 After the MethodEntry